 Alaska voted to legalize marijuana.
-This was your right to do so, but I warned at the outset that it would open the door to much more dangerous drugs.
+It was your right to do so, but I warned at the outset that it would open the door to much more dangerous drugs.
 There has been no real effort to combat elicit drug use or the sales thereof.
 I contend that the “War on Drugs” was never joined.
 It was all smoke and mirrors.
 When you have government officials who know where the meth labs are, but nothing is done, you have a problem.
 We’ll fix that.

 Alaska has the highest number by population of instances of rape and child molestation.
 I will lead a campaign to put special markers or license plates on the cars of those who do such things, and to place signs in the yards of those who have molested, even after their release from jail so that kids know to stay away.
 Is this too gruff?
 What about the rough treatment of that child or that woman whose innocence was stolen from them.
 Statistically, those who molest have a 100% recidivism rate.
 If you molest once, you WILL molest again.
 I want stiffer jail terms for those who rape and molest and those of you who do such things, I will make you so uncomfortable, if you are not behind bars, you will seek to leave our state by the quickest means possible.